MichaelCurrin/dev-cheatsheets/cheatsheets/package-managers/javascript/npm/commands/install.md

 ## Flags

+Some common or useful flags.

 - `-D, --save-dev` - Save to dev dependencies.
 By default, installs are saved to prod dependencies without any flag (at least on newer NPM versions).
 - `-G`, `-g`, `--global` - Install as a global dependency.
 - `--production` or `--only=prod` or `--only=production` - Install only prod dependecies from `package.json` file.
+- `-E, --save-exact`: Saved dependencies will be configured with an exact version rather than using npm's default semver range operator. e.g. `1.2.3` instead of `^1.2.3` if doing `npm install foo`.

 ## Install by package name